 Concentrations

-- Bachelor of Arts in Journalism: Concentration in Print and Online Journalism (bulletin)
+- Bachelor of Arts in Journalism (bulletin)

 The Bachelor of Arts in Journalism prepares students for careers in journalism.
 This is accomplished by providing instruction that requires students to demonstrate a working knowledge of the skills, laws, ethics, power and responsibilities of the news media.
 A strong liberal arts education also is required.